Optable/privacy-sandbox-docs/pa-ssp-integration.md

 Optable supports exclusively on-device bidding activities and doesn't rely on [sequential auctions](https://developers.google.com/privacy-sandbox/relevance/protected-audience-api/sequential-auction-setup)

-## Minimum Requirements
+## Minimum Requirements for SSPs
 - [Enroll](https://developer.chrome.com/blog/announce-enrollment-privacy-sandbox/) for the Protected Audience API.
-- Update its SSP server to generate auctionConfigs with https://ads.optable.co in `interestGroupBuyers[]`.
+- Update its server/tag to generate auctionConfigs with https://ads.optable.co in `interestGroupBuyers[]`.
 - Implement the requirements as an SSP to [runAdAuction()](https://developers.google.com/privacy-sandbox/relevance/protected-audience-api/ad-auction) directly, or through a multi-seller setup (eg: Prebid.js with [fledgeForGPT module](https://docs.prebid.org/dev-docs/modules/fledgeForGpt.html)).
 - Pass the [expected auction signals](#expected-auction-signals) by our bidding-logic.